kavia-common/recipe-explorer-38147-38187/tizen_frontend/README.md

 >
 > The dev, build, and preview scripts have an automatic version check (`predev`) and will exit with a clear error if your Node version is too old.

+---

+## ⚠️ Instructions for Future Agents/Users ⚠️

+The build/server will **fail immediately** if Node.js version is less than 20.19.0.
+This is by design due to Vite's engine requirements.
+**No code changes to this repo can resolve the issue.
+Only an environment upgrade (Node.js >= 20.19.0) will unblock the project.**

 **How to Fix Build Failure:**
 1. Check your Node version:
    ```bash